jminuse/lammps-fix-parameterize/README.md

 		git checkout -t origin/master

-git checkout may give the error "Untracked working tree file 'FILE_NAME_HERE' would be overwritten by merge."
+"git checkout -t origin/master" may give the error "Untracked working tree file 'FILE_NAME_HERE' would be overwritten by merge."

 In this case, the simplest option is to delete the offending file, then repeat